dalchr/llama-finetune/README.md

-# LLaMA Fine-tuning with Transformers, Safetensors, and Ollama
+# Qwen (LLaMA-style) Fine-tuning with Transformers, Safetensors, and Ollama

-This project demonstrates how to fine-tune a LLaMA model using Hugging Face Transformers with LoRA adapters, save the merged model in **safetensors** format, and then run it locally with **Ollama**.
+This project demonstrates how to fine-tune a Qwen (LLaMA-style) model using Hugging Face Transformers with LoRA adapters, save the merged model in **safetensors** format, and then run it locally with **Ollama**.

 ## 🎯 Overview

-This guide shows how to **finetune a LLaMA model using Hugging Face Transformers + PEFT**, save in * *safetensors**, merge adapters, convert to **GGUF** with `llama.cpp`, and finally run the model inside **Ollama**.
+This guide shows how to finetune a Qwen (LLaMA-style) model using Hugging Face Transformers + PEFT, save in safetensors, merge adapters, convert to GGUF with `llama.cpp`, and finally run the model inside Ollama.

 ✅ **Includes:**